Computer Vision with SimpleCV Training Course

 - Stitch large 3D images from overlapping tiles

-- Interactive lectures and discussions
+- Interactive lecture and discussion

-- Numerous exercises and practice opportunities
+- Extensive exercises and practical application

 - Hands-on implementation in a live-lab environment

-- To request a customised training for this course, please contact us to arrange.
+- To request a customized training for this course, please contact us to arrange.

 Fiji: Image Processing for Biotechnology and Toxicology